centminmod/centminmod-abuseipdb-reporter/readme.md

 * `JSON_LOG_FORMAT = False` - Set to `False` by default to save `DEBUG = True` debug log to specified `DEFAULT_LOG_FILE = '/var/log/abuseipdb-reporter-debug.log'`.
 When set to `True` will save in JSON format to specified `DEFAULT_JSONLOG_FILE = '/var/log/abuseipdb-reporter-debug-json.log'` log file instead.
 The JSON log format makes parsing and filtering the debug log easier [JSON format demo](#json-log-format) and [CSF Cluster JSON format demo](#json-log-format-csf-cluster).
 * `USERNAME_REPLACEMENT = [USERNAME]` - for privacy masking, Linux usernames are masked before being sent to AbuseIPDB, this is the replacement word value.
 * `ACCOUNT_REPLACEMENT = [REDACTED]` - for privacy masking, Linux account usernames are masked before being sent to AbuseIPDB, this is the replacement word value.
+* `CACHE_FILE = "ip_cache.json"` - local IP cache file name to save IPs for 15 minutes so repeated IPs within 15 minutes interval are not submitted to AbuseIPDB endpoint again and skipped.
+See [Local IP Cache](#local-ip-cache) for more information.
+* `CACHE_DURATION = 900` - controls local IP cache time to save IPs for.
+Defaults to 15 minutes (900 seconds).

 Example of `USERNAME_REPLACEMENT = [USERNAME]` privacy masking the Comments details